The Florida home insurance crisis, explained

 How Florida homeowners can reduce their home insurance premiums

-While home insurance rates in Florida are skyrocketing, there are several different ways to get your costs down to a reasonable level.
+While home insurance rates in Florida are skyrocketing, there are several different ways to find affordable coverage in the state.

 1. Compare quotes from multiple companies.
 At least once a year, set aside some time to compare home insurance rates from at least three companies to ensure you aren't missing out on a better deal with a different provider.